kevinrineer/Saga-Of-The-Goblin-Horde/readme.md

 ## 1.1.
 Why?

-I wanted ease of access to the rules settings I made for Zadmar's Saga Of The Goblin Hordes for FoundryVTT.
-Figured others would like to be able to set up a new campaign quickly as well and the amount of digital content for Savage Worlds via Foundry is limited at the moment.
+I wanted ease of access to the rules settings for Zadmar's Saga Of The Goblin Hordes for FoundryVTT.
+Figured others would like to be able to set up a new campaign quickly as well.

 ## 1.2.
 Installation